-The plan is used by the nursery manager, staff, parents and outside agencies as a reference tool for general day-to-day practice and a tool against which to assess the quality of the service provided.
-We review this policy on a regular basis [insert any timescale], using reflective practice, and make and implement any necessary changes following a review.
+The plan is used by the nursery Setting Lead, staff, parents and outside agencies as a reference tool for general day-to-day practice and a tool against which to assess the quality of the service provided.
+We review this policy on a regular basis once a year, using reflective practice, and make and implement any necessary changes following a review.

-Our operational plan includes [delete/insert records as required]:
+Our operational plan includes: